fedora-modularity/workshop/README.md

 ## Let's create autotools module!

+### Step 0, naming

+What will be the name of our module?
+What streams will we provide?

+Good name for stream (dist-git branch) is a version of the software.
+Let's have a look at latest versions of packages we want to put into the module:

+* `autoconf-2.69-25`
+* `automake-1.15.1`
+* `libtool-2.4.6`

+Versions don't seem to be in sync.

 ### Step 1, modulemd

 What should be in the module? `automake`, `autoconf` and `libtool`, right?